matteopolak/resume/resume.typ

-    [Created a code ownership and test management solution with *Express.js*, *MongoDB*, and *InfluxDB* (for logging) that improved workflow efficiency and test coverage by 80%, among other improvements.], [Released a full-stack computing resource booking platform with *Nuxt*, *PostgreSQL*, and *tRPC* that reduced order wait times by 99%+ (from days to minutes).], [Designed, implemented, and deployed a *Rust* microservice to categorize errors, improving MTTR by 30%.], [Migrated a legacy codebase to Python 3.9, fixing numerous bugs and reducing maintenance time by 50%.], ),
+    [Created a code ownership and test management solution with *Express.js*, *MongoDB*, and *InfluxDB* (for logging) that improved workflow efficiency and test coverage by 80%, among other improvements.], [Released a full-stack computing resource booking platform with *Nuxt*, *PostgreSQL*, and *tRPC* that reduced order wait times by 99%+ (from days to minutes).], [Designed, implemented, and deployed a *Rust* microservice to categorize errors, improving MTTR by 30%.], ),
 )